 - You require more advanced security and encryption while scraping.

 - With Oxylabs, you can rotate HTTP(S) proxies.

 - When more traffic-intensive scraping is required.

 - Suitable for monitoring any copyright infringements.

-If you’re not sure whether the targets you want to scrape require an HTTP(S) or UDP connection, or where to begin, you can check our blog post on how to plan a web scraping project, or contact our sales team at [email protected], and they will be more than happy to answer you which proxies suit your business case the best.
+If you’re not sure whether the targets you want to scrape require an HTTP(S) or UDP connection, or where to begin, you can check our blog post on how to plan a web scraping project.